State Highway 16 (New Zealand)

 State Highway 16 (SH 16) is a New Zealand state highway linking central Auckland with Wellsford, via Auckland's Northwestern Motorway, Helensville and Kaukapakapa.
 It provides an alternative to for traffic travelling between Auckland and parts of Northland from Wellsford northwards.

 Within the Auckland metropolitan area, SH 16 mostly runs along the Northwestern Motorway, the major exception being the first 2 km between the Port of Auckland and the Central Motorway Junction.
 Outside the Auckland metropolitan area, SH 16 is a single carriageway with at-grade intersections.

+History

+State Highway 16 was the original Great North Road.

 Route

 SH 16 begins in Central Auckland at the corner of The Strand, Tamaki Drive and Quay Street, directly opposite the Port of Auckland.
 It travels south via The Strand where it reaches the lights at Beach Road and Parnell Rise where it changes to Stanley Street.
 After one more set of lights at Alten Road, SH 16 becomes coextensive with the Auckland Northwestern Motorway.
 The highway travels through the Central Motorway Junction where there are exits to both northbound and southbound.
 It then runs west and forms a junction with and then continues to West Auckland over a causeway crossing Traherne Island and the Whau Estuary.
 SH 16 then passes through West Auckland and past the junction with (Upper Harbour Motorway) where it can be accessed by northbound traffic.
 The Northwestern Motorway terminates at a roundabout with Brigham Creek Road and Fred Taylor Drive.
 From here SH 16 reverts to single carriage road.
 It passes through the communities of Kumeū, Huapai, Waimauku and Helensville, eventually reaching the west coast.
 From there on SH 16 skirts the Kaipara Harbour along the Kaipara Coast Highway, eventually bearing northeast to meet SH 1 at Wellsford, where it terminates.